-She briefly worked with the Ministry of Public Health at the Bamenda Provincial Hospital before leaving for London in 1975 to pursue further studies.
+She briefly worked with the Ministry of Public Health at the Bamenda Provincial-Hospital before leaving for London in 1975 to pursue further studies.
 She was admitted to the London Pitman Institute for Secretarial Studies, where she graduated as a Company Secretary (Secrétaire de Direction).
 Martha also had many interests-she loved gardening, cooking, traveling, and adventure.
 Her ambitions were never just for herself but always intertwined with a desire to lift others and make a difference.

 I met Martha in 1977 while I was still a student of Mechanical Engineering.
 From that moment, I knew I had met someone rare and extraordinary.
-We got on the 10th of December, 1977.
+We decided to get married which took place on the 10th of December, 1977.